 In addition to the agricultural trade, the most influenced Chinese imports encompassing products which required factory processing, and capital goods such as electrical machinery.
 Overviewing both domestic and international commercial activities, China’s most influenced sectors by COVID-19 include agriculture, logistics, textiles and the businesses producing raw materials (World Economic Forum, May 2020).

 Long term impacts for trade with China:

-We will continue to closely monitor the COVID-19 situation regarding agri-food MSMEs’ business capacities and their trade with China.
+SRECA will continue to closely monitor the COVID-19 situation regarding impacts on agri-food MSMEs in the Cambodia, Lao PDR, Mongolia and Vietnam and their trade with China.

-To access further information and online courses on international organisations’ analysis of COVID 19 and relevant policy suggestions for MSME support, China’s supporting policies to pandemic influenced business, and trading with China during and post to the pandemic, please see the following links for reference:
+To access further information and online courses on international organisations’ analysis of COVID 19 and relevant policy suggestions for MSME support, China’s supporting policies to pandemic influenced business, country-specific logistics during the pandemic and trading with China during and post to COVID 19, please see the following links for reference: